 Get free weekly lessons, practice tips, and downloadable resources to your inbox!

-If you’ve ever tried to learn Pachelbel’s Canon in D on the piano before, you’d discover a large number of different versions available through sheet music.
+If you’ve ever tried to learn Pachelbel’s Canon in D on the piano before, you will have discovered many different versions available through sheet music.
 Each one will also be quite different from the last.
-While you could pick a random one and spend a long time learning it note for note, what if I told you there was an easier way?
-What if there was a way that we can learn Canon in D without having to read and learn something note for note?
-In this lesson, we’ll take a closer look at how we can play actually play our own version of Canon in D in 5 easy steps.
+While you could pick a random one and spend a long time learning it note-for-note, what if I told you there was an easier way?
+What if there was a way that you could learn Canon in D without having to read and learn something note for note?
+In this lesson, we’ll take a closer look at how you can actually play your own version of Canon in D in 5 easy steps.

 Canon in D was originally written by Johann Pachelbel around the late 1600s during the baroque era of music.
 While it followed some common music trends of the day, it easily withstands the test of time and is reminiscent of the musical trends we see in today’s pop music.
 It is most commonly played for weddings to set a beautiful backdrop for the ones walking down the aisle.